ansleybrown1337/bayes-tss-uncertainty/README.md

 #### 4. **Use the model to build estimator and interpret results**
 Basically, each coefficient of our model (intercept, person, solution) has a unique meaning when our probabilities.

-- **$\beta_0$ (Intercept):** This is the baseline level of TSS measurement error when all other predictors (person and solution) are at their reference levels (usually coded as 0 in regression models).
+- **$\alpha$ (Intercept):** This is the baseline level of TSS measurement error when all other predictors (person and solution) are at their reference levels (usually coded as 0 in regression models).
 It represents the average TSS error when the effects of the person doing the measurement and the solution type are not taken into account.

     This variable has no real-world meaning, but is useful and necessary for comparing the effects of the other predictors.